burodepeper/language-markdown/README.md

   - Toggle tasks with <kbd>cmd+shift+x</kbd> or <kbd>ctrl+shift+x</kbd>
   - Remove empty list-items when pressing <kbd>enter</kbd>

+## Syntax theme support

+TODO List of (default) themes that are supported
+TODO How to add syntax highlighting to your own theme

 ## Installation instructions

 1. Install `language-markdown` via